Godlike (Natas album)

 Godlike is the sixth studio album by American hip hop group Natas from Detroit, Michigan.
-It was released on May 21, 2002 via Number 6 Records, making it the group's first album to be released on a label other than Reel Life Productions, and their only release on Number 6 Records.
+It was released on May 21, 2002, via Number 6 Records, making it the group's first album to be released on a label other than Reel Life Productions, and its only release on Number 6 Records.
 Production was handled solely by Esham.
 The album peaked at #56 on the US Billboard Top R&B/Hip-Hop Albums chart, #35 on the Independent Albums chart, and #45 on the Heatseekers Albums chart.